hakanmerdan/EEEBalanceBug/Drive.md

 After setting the current limit, you can finalise your connections and make your stepper motor ready to be plugged in your power supply.
 You are suggested to put a large 100μF capacitor between VMOT and GND to prevent large voltage spikes.

+#### Power PCB

+The stepper motor drivers are atatched to a PCB which incorporates connectors, power supply protection and a 5V power supply for the robot logic.
+You can see a diagram of the PCB [here](Drive/Stepper-Power-PCB.pdf).

 Sample Pin Connections are given below.

 #### ESP32 and A4988 Connection